djvaron/djvaron.github.io/research.md

 ### Quantifying individual NOx point sources from space

 We show how Landsat and Sentinel-2 can map and quantify NO2 plumes from individual power plants at 10-60 m resolution.
-See <a href="https://acmg.seas.harvard.edu/sites/projects.iq.harvard.edu/files/acmg/files/varon_2023_submitted.pdf" target="_blank">our preprint</a> for the retrieval algorithm and demonstrations.
+Our paper documenting the retrieval algorithm and demonstrations has been accepted for publication in <em>PNAS</em>.

 ![daniel varon NO2 NOx Landsat Sentinel-2 satellite harvard plume no2thumb](../images/no2-thumb.png){:height="250px" width="250px"}